netsys-lab/bittorrent-over-scion/README.md

 Furthermore, you need valid TLS certificates (used by [quic-go](https://github.com/lucas-clemente/quic-go)).
 To create these, use:
 `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes`

-Finally, to run a leecher, a valid .torrent file is required to start BitTorrent as seeder.
+Finally, a valid .torrent file is required to start BitTorrent as seeder.
 To generate a torrent from a local file, you can use anacrolix `torrent-create` tool: `go run github.com/anacrolix/torrent/cmd/torrent-create samplefile >> samplefile.torrent`.

 ### Run a seeder
 The following command runs BitTorrent as a seeder: